He Pikorua Practice Sequence Diagram 936px

 Download The He Pikorua Practice Sequence [PDF, 519 KB]

-It is underpinned by a set of guiding principles for how we work together as practitioners of Learning Support.
+It is underpinned by a set of guiding principles for how we work together.

-• The elements of He Pikorua in action can be used to support solution-focussed, ongoing reflection throughout the process to empower the team.
+• The elements of He Pikorua in action can be used to support solution-focused and ongoing reflection throughout the process to empower the team.

 • The elements can be used to structure a meeting, guide a systemic project, or support the course of individualised case work.